President and CEO

 Amichai Shulman is Co-Founder and CTO of Imperva, where he heads the Application Defense Center (ADC), Imperva's internationally recognized research organization focused on security and compliance.
 Shulman regularly lectures at trade conferences and delivers monthly eSeminars.
 The press draws on Shulman's expertise to comment on breaking news, including security breaches, mitigation techniques, and related technologies.
 Under his direction, the ADC has been credited with the discovery of serious vulnerabilities in commercial Web application and database products, including Oracle, IBM, and Microsoft.
 Shulman has appeared on CNN, in the New York Times, USA Today, Washington Post, BBC and Sydney Morning Herald.
 Prior to Imperva, Shulman was founder and CTO of Edvice Security Services Ltd., a consulting group that provided application and database security services to major financial institutions, including Web and database penetration testing and security strategy, design and implementation.
 Shulman served in the Israel Defense Forces, where he led a team that identified new computer attack and defense techniques.
 He has B.Sc and Masters Degrees in Computer Science from the Technion, Israel Institute of Technology.

-As Sr. Vice President of Worldwide Business Operations, Jason Forget creates and implements overall sales strategies and processes, including direct management of Imperva's SMB and inside sales organizations.
-He also manages Imperva's worldwide client services organizations; as well as the operations teams.
-Forget joined Imperva in 2006 from IMlogic, Inc. (acquired by Symantec) where he was Director of Sales Operations.
-At IMlogic, Forget created and managed the SMB sales organization.
-Prior to IMlogic, Forget was Director of Worldwide Sales Operations at Netegrity (acquired by Computer Associates) where he developed the global sales operation process and reporting methodology.
-Prior to Netegrity, Forget held finance positions at P&G and John Hancock Financial Services.
-Forget earned an MBA in finance from Bentley and a BS in finance and marketing from Northeastern University.
+As Senior Vice President of Worldwide Field Operations, Jason Forget drives alignment, enablement, and accountability across the direct sales, channel sales, sales development, services, and customer success teams.
+His depth of experience at Imperva and other security industry firms gives him the unique insight to be able to scale Imperva Field Operations to meet the growing demands of the data center security market.
+Jason joined Imperva in 2006 from IMlogic, Inc. (acquired by Symantec) where he was Director of Sales Operations.
+At IMlogic, he created and managed the SMB sales and operations organizations.
+Prior to IMlogic, Jason was Director of Worldwide Sales Operations at Netegrity (acquired by Computer Associates) where he developed the global sales operations process and methodology.
+Prior to Netegrity, he held finance positions at P&G and John Hancock Financial Services.
+Jason earned an MBA from Bentley University and a BS in finance and marketing from Northeastern University.